Top 15 Venture Capital Firms for Information Technology Startups

 FAQs about Venture Capital Firms Focused on Information Technology

-What is the difference between a micro VC and a large venture capital firm?
+What is a corporate venture capital firm?

-What are my funding options besides equity from VC firms?
+What are micro VC firms?